Green-Solutions-Software/Public/GS_OmniChannelSystem.Rest.Sample/README.md

 # Sample application

-This application illustrates some of the possible functions that can be performed using the REST API.
+This application illustrates the main functions that can be performed using the REST API.
 These include:

 - Authorization
-- Query Items
+- Query articles
 - Query orders
-- Update an article
+- Update article
-- Query article by External_Key
+- Query article
-- Clearing the Cache(OutputCache, EF Cache etc.)
+- Clearing the cache
 - Query branches
 - Query customers
-- Call up order management
+- Embedd order management
 - Create order
-- Query Vouchers
+- Query vouchers